jsakchaikul/docker-compose/README.md

 Navigate to the Project Directory:
 Change to the mybooks project directory:
 And Then use
-sudo chmod 777 -R mybooks
+$sudo chmod 777 -R mybooks

 $cd mybooks
 Deploy the Project with Docker Compose: